 Castleton has publicly-assisted housing with limited subsidies.
-Castleton Meadows on Route 30, run by Eastpoint Properties, shelters 41 elderly individuals and has a 30-year subsidy due to expire in 2013.
+Castleton Meadows on Route 30, run by Eastpoint Properties, shelters 41 elderly individuals.
 Parson's Hill on Route 4A, provides housing for 12 low-income families and had a 20-year subsidy that expired in 2002, with five-year renewable periods thereafter.